-1 On March 28, 2005, a magnitude 8.5 earthquake struck near the same place as the December 26, 2004 event.
-It is along the North-South fault (also known as the Sunda Trench), where the Indian plate dives below the Burma plate.
-The 2004 earthquake pushed a section of the Burma plate ocean floor (6 to 9 miles wide and 745 miles long) 100 feet straight up.
+1 The December 2004 earthquake occurred along the North-South fault (also known as the Sunda Trench), where the Indian plate dives below the Burma plate.
+It pushed a section of the Burma plate ocean floor (6 to 9 miles wide and 745 miles long) 100 feet straight up.
 This sudden shift triggered the displacement of ocean water that caused the seismic sea waves.
-The 2005 aftershock caused hundreds of deaths, but it did not generate a tsunami large enough to be damaging.
+The March 2005 aftershock caused hundreds of deaths, but it did not generate a tsunami large enough to be damaging.